green-fox-academy/adambhun/project/Continuous Integration-Continuous Delivery.md

 }
 ```

 Explanation:

 - setting the environment variables
   - registry is your Dockerhub repository
   - dockerCred is your Docker credentials stored in Jenkins
 - Testing
   - set up dependencies
   - run tests
 - Building image
   - specify an image name after 'docker.build'
 - Deploy Image
   - wrap the shell script that pushes the images as above, so Jenkins is authorized
 - Deploy to EB
   - wrap the shell script that deploys to EB as above, so Jenkins is authorized
+    Shell script explanation:
     - install ebcli and its dependencies
-    - cre
+    - to update an existing application, give the command `eb deploy [your environment name] --version [your application's version]`
+    - to create an EB application and an environment, the command should look like this:
+    ```
+     sh 'eb init --region [region of your choice] -p docker [container name]' sh 'eb create CD-no-$BUILD_NUMBER'
+     ```
 - Cleanup
   - clear the docker images and dependencies so they don't take up storage space on your server

 ## Testing the Jenkins project